Frequently Asked Questions (FAQ)

 Are transfer students eligible for admission?

-Currently, only transfer students who have been admitted to UF via our Santa Fe College Honors Program pilot program are eligible to participate in the University Honors Program.
+Currently, only transfer students who have been admitted to UF via our Transfer Pilot Program are eligible to participate in the University Honors Program.

 However, any transfer student is eligible to graduate with honors in the major.

-Make sure you submit your UF tuition deposit and confirmation by the May 1 deadline.
-There is no longer a separate confirmation needed for the Honors Program.
+Make sure you submit your UF tuition deposit and confirmations to UF by the May 1 deadline.

 What is the University Research Scholars Program?